Commercial Weight Consultancy

 UK Bereavement Services and Funeral Planning

 The funeral directors market is trust arbitrage during crisis — families paying premiums to avoid wrong decisions at the moment they cannot afford to research.
-The commercial weight concentrates with pre-planning families seeking cost certainty, not crisis responders.
-The category optimises for the opposite.
+The commercial weight concentrates somewhere else entirely, and the category has optimised for the opposite of where the money sits.

 Read the analysis →Keyword: independent school